YOOX: marketplace guide

 Optional

-- Leadtime to shipment - the number of solar days before you ship the item.
-By default, set to 3 days.
+- Leadtime to shipment - the number of days before you ship the product.
+By default, this is set to two.
+You can create your own unique rules, if applicable.
+For more information on this, check out the article Lead time to ship in Mirakl's help center.

-- Minimum quantity alert - configure this attribute so you receive a notification if the stock drops below a certain threshold.
+- Minimum quantity alert - map this attribute to receive a notification from Mirakl if your stock drops below the threshold defined.

 Logistics classes